brenordv/yapbox/backend/readme.md

 For example: Using `undi95/toppy-m-7b:free` Shadowheart keeping shouting out that she's a Shar's follower, and that she's a cleric of Shar, etc. However, if I use `gpt-3.5-turbo`, she behaves more naturally.

+Note: I usually use the username Raccoon and I made all the characters to be friendly to me, so I could test their interactions with unknown vs. known users.

 | Game            | Character                |
 |-----------------|--------------------------|
 | Baldur's Gate 3 | Astarion                 |